 Working with Schools to Increase Family Confidence in COVID-19 Vaccines

-WCAAP has been working with partners to support school efforts to increase family confidence in COVID-19 vaccines, with funding from the American Academy of Pediatrics.
+WCAAP has been working with partners to support school efforts to increase family confidence in COVID-19 vaccines, with funding from the American Academy of Pediatrics and additional support from Molina Healthcare, Regence, and Seattle Children’s.
 We connected with school leaders in counties identified as having low rates of youth vaccination but high populations of kids under 18: Yakima, Pierce, Skagit, and Spokane Counties.
 These leaders identified a need for a toolkit with easy-to-share FAQs and social media assets.
 We secured additional support from Molina Healthcare and Regence to create a toolkit with key messages informed by data from the Frameworks Institute and existing Washington State Department of Health and American Academy of Pediatrics resources.
 The toolkit includes sample social media text and graphics that schools can use, sample phone message/text message script in Spanish and English, an FAQ for families in Spanish and English, links to videos made by pediatricians encouraging families to talk with their providers if they have questions, and links to other external resources that may be helpful.
 It is our hope and intention that the toolkit will be shared with school nurses and other school personnel to use in communicating with families.
 We have shared it with our contacts in the identified counties, and in hopes of reaching a broader audience, the toolkit has also been disseminated statewide through OSPI to a list of 3000 people.
 So far response from our school district contacts has been positive, but we will continue to work with them through the school year to adjust as needed!

 You can see the final toolkit here: https://docs.google.com/document/d/1Px4a8Zj5aIMbDXmWJ3E4pRzmTFjuAVzk/edit?usp=sharing&ouid=109959334624412001887&rtpof=true&sd=true